WambuiKahuthu/alx-zero_day/README.md

 # Alx Zero Day

-This repository contains files that were used in the process of getting familiar with git.
+This repository was created for the purpose of getting familiar with git.